GitHub - kevinslin/skillz

 Options:

-• --preset <name>: Apply a preset (agentsmd, aider, cursor, claude) for default targets.
+• --preset <name>: Apply a preset (agentsmd, aider, cursor, claude).

-• --additional-skills <path>: Add extra skill directories (repeatable).
+• --additional-skills <path>: Add extra skill directories.
+Repeatable.

 • --global-skills: Include the global ~/.claude/skills/ directory.